hazelbag/calculator-react-project/README.md

 # Calculator ReactJS

-This is a simple arithmetic calculator built with REACT.JS library.
+This is a simple arithmetic calculator built with React.js

 To run it on your local machine clone into the repo, then type: